On Campus Advertising Made Easy: Directly Reaching the Next Generation

 Addressing Student Concerns

-Students ignore generic marketing.
-They pay attention when you speak directly to their real-life problems like tight budgets, packed schedules, and career stress.
+Students pay attention when you speak to their real-life problems, like tight budgets and packed schedules.

-Frame your product or service as a solution to a specific student pain point.
-For example, don’t just advertise a food delivery app—show how it helps during late-night study sessions when the dining hall is closed.
-Don’t just promote a clothing brand—highlight your student discount that makes quality clothes affordable.
+Frame your product or service as a solution to a student pain point.
+For example, show how your food delivery app helps during late-night study sessions when the dining hall is closed.
+Student budgets present another opportunity.
+Your clothing brand could highlight its student discount that makes quality more affordable.

 Break the pattern of typical marketing by acknowledging the less glamorous parts of student life.
-Mention cramming for exams, eating ramen to save money, or struggling to wake up for 8 AM classes.
+Mention cramming for exams or eating ramen to save money.
 This honest approach signals that you understand their world.

 Ask yourself: “Would this message matter to me if I were sleeping four hours a night and worried about my next tuition payment?”
 If not, rewrite it.
-Students respond to brands that recognize their actual lives, not an idealized version of the college experience.
+Students respond to brands that recognize the struggles in their lives.

 Two Paths to Campus Ads